xapian/xapian-docsprint/concepts/indexing_concepts.rst

 =========

 Pretty much all Xapian operations revolve around a Xapian database.
-Before performing a search, details of the documents being searched need to be put into the database; the search process then refers to the database to determine the best matches for a given query.
-The process of putting documents into the database is usually referred to as indexing.
+Before performing a search, details of the documents to be searched need to be put into the database; the search process then refers to the database to efficiently determine the best matches for a given query.
+The process of putting documents into the database is usually referred to as _indexing_.

-The main information stored in a database is a mapping from the terms in all the documents to the list of documents which each term occurred in, together with various statistics about these occurrences.
+The main information stored in a database is a mapping each term to a list of all the documents it occurs in, together with various statistics about these occurrences.
 It may also store the full text, or extracts, from the documents, so that result summaries can be displayed.
 Databases can also contain additional data such as tables for spelling correction and synonym expansion; developers can even store arbitrary key-value pairs in part of the database.

 Xapian databases store data in custom formats which allow searches to be performed extremely quickly; Xapian does not use a relational database as